-Most graduate students begin teaching in our nationally recognized Writing Program.
+Most graduate students begin teaching in our nationally recognized University Writing Program.
 The Writing Program offers teaching associateships in two freshman writing classes, Basic Writing and College Writing.
 Some sections of these courses may be designed and taught as computer-assisted writing classes.
-Class size is 15 students and the courses focus on the students' experience of the writing process; teaching methods include workshops, multiple drafts, peer response and evaluation, and individual conferences with the instructor.
+For first-year writing courses, the class size is 15 students, and the learning goals include helping students develop an ability to write effectively with purpose and to diverse audiences, and to develop an awareness of rhetorical strategies and their own writing processes; teaching methods include generative writing, drafting and revision, peer response, and individual conferences with the instructor.
 Admission to teach in the Writing Program is competitive: graduate students must fill out an application, provide supporting materials, and be interviewed by members of the Writing Program staff.
-For more information and the application form, see http://www.umass.edu/writingprogram/teaching/employment.html.

 English and American Literature

-Throughout the academic year, TOs in the Writing Program meet in a bi-weekly Course Directors' Group led by one of the faculty or staff specialists in Composition and Rhetoric.
-These small groups provide an on-going space in which to discuss assignments, classroom challenges, problem students, pedagogical practice and theory, and anything else pertaining to student teaching.
-The faculty or staff group leader visits the student's classroom once each semester and writes a report about the student's teaching.
-This report is kept on file and frequently used when students enter the job market.
-English Department literature TOs also meet in a General Education Course Directors' Group led by a faculty member in English and devoted specifically to issues faced in the multicultural classroom.
+English Department literature TAs also meet in a General Education Course Directors' Group led by a faculty member in English and devoted specifically to issues faced in the multicultural classroom.
 Meeting once a month, this group also discusses syllabi choices, specific assignments, and the challenges posed by a non-English cohort in a literature class.
-The Course Director visits the graduate student Teaching Associate's class three times during his/her first two years of teaching.
-These class observations along with each semester's course evaluations provide an opportunity for the Teaching Associate and Course Director to discuss and reflect on best teaching practices.
+The Course Director visits the graduate-student TA’s class three times during his/her first two years of teaching.
+These class observations along with each semester's course evaluations provide an opportunity for the TA and Course Director to discuss and reflect on best teaching practices.

 RAs are offered with two journals, The Sidney Journal and English Literary Renaissance.
 Both are associated with the Massachusetts Center for Interdisciplinary Renaissance Studies.

 In the Department of English, a full teaching assistantship is considered a two-course load per year (one course each semester); in the Writing Program a full load is three courses per year (one in one term, two in the other).
-In 2014, teaching assistants earned approximately $17,300, along with full tuition and curriculum fee waivers and health and other benefits.
+Currently, teaching assistants earn approximately $18,500, along with full tuition and curriculum fee waivers and health and other benefits.
 Half teaching and research assistantships also carry a tuition and fee waiver.